Sent to Coventry

 What's the meaning of the phrase 'Sent to Coventry'?

-To be ignored or ostracised.
+To be 'Sent to Coventry' is to be deliberately ignored or ostracised.
 This behaviour often takes the form of pretending that the shunned person, although conspicuously present, can't be seen or heard.

 What's the origin of the phrase 'Sent to Coventry'?